 Windows 7 64bit

-#2 Updated by R. D. over 1 year ago
+#2 Updated by R. D. almost 2 years ago

 BTW the OpenMW behavior seems reasonable to me.
 If you steal an item, get rid of it, then acquire another of the same item, it makes sense that a guard would confiscate it, either mistaking it for the stolen item or taking it as compensation for the unrecoverable original.